Choose the Right Solutions for the System-on-Chip (SoC) of Your Next IoT Device

-Arm IoT solutions accelerate time-to-security for SoC designers, device makers and developers by building on the principles of Platform Security Architecture, and providing the powerful toolboxes they need to build their next system.
+Arm IoT solutions accelerate time-to-security for SoC designers, device makers and developers by building on the principles of Platform Security Architecture, and providing the powerful solutions they need to build their next system.

 Arm and the Arm ecosystem are powering the new generation of IoT devices and are uniquely placed to help designers to build the right SoC, no matter what class of device they are building.

-Example applications: Smart home, smart metering, asset monitoring, basic wearables.
+Smart home, smart metering, asset monitoring, basic wearables

-Example applications: environment monitors, smart lighting, low-cost asset tracking, retail beacons.
+Environment monitors, smart lighting, low-cost asset tracking, retail beacons

 The security threat and the counter-measures needed, vary on the application and the value of the assets.
 Arm has a mix of security solutions to help you ensure a trusted connection to your data.
 Arm recommend that security is applied to devices in layers to provide protection from multiple types of attacks.